Nina Wang: Contested wills

 Teddy Wang's body was never found, and he was declared dead in 1999.
 At that point, the battle over his fortune began, with at least three different wills circulating in the court system.
-The earliest will, the authenticity of which is not contested, was dated 1960 and split the estate equally between Teddy's father, Wang Din-shin, and wife Nina.
+The earliest will, the authenticity of which is not contested, was dated 1960 and split the estate equally between Teddy's wife Nina, and his father, Wang Din-shin.
 A 1968 version produced by Din-shin (authenticity challenged) gave the entire estate to Din-shin.
 This will was made after Teddy discovered that his wife was having an affair.

 A 1990 will (dated a month before Teddy's abduction) ceded the entire estate to Nina and included the phrase "one life, one love", in English, with the rest of the will in Chinese, stating that the Wang family was disappointing.
 This will had a signature indicating it was witnessed by the family butler.
 On 21 November 2002, after a 171-day courtroom battle featuring some of Hong Kong's most prominent lawyers and Wang Din-shin accusing Nina of adultery, High Court Justice David Yam declared the 1990 will a forgery and awarded all of Teddy Wang's estimated $128 million estate to Wang Din-shin.
 Nina appealed the ruling but lost in a 2–1 decision on 28 June 2004.
 The money was handed over to Wang Din-shin.

 On 28 January 2005, Nina Wang was formally charged with the forgery and freed on bail.
 On 16 September 2005, the Court of Final Appeal overturned the previous High Court ruling, giving control of the multibillion-dollar Chinachem firm back to Mrs. Wang.
 On 2 December 2005, prosecutors in the fraud case officially dropped all charges, effectively exonerating Wang.